No Results Found

 Serelda has been in the Learning & Development industry since 2000.
 Her career started as a Training Consultant for Accenture, evolved into an Instructional Designer at LRMG, and led her to start her own enterprise as a Blended Learning Solution Provider, in 2007.
 Her journey took her from development and facilitation of classroom-based learning to design and development of online learning, exposing her to varying learning needs and learning styles of a wide range of both private and public sector organisations.
 Her enthusiasm for facilitating the growth of others through learning cultivated a keen understanding for how people of different ages and backgrounds receive, process and retain new information that leads to change.
 To personal transformation.
 As Learning Specialist it is her hope to take the high-quality programmes on offer at Cornerstone, and mold it into learning experiences that ‘arm’ students to truly go out and “change the world.”

-Dr Marianne Louw is the deputy dean of Faculty Operations and Quality Assurance at Cornerstone Institute.
+Dr Marianne Louw is the Acting Executive Dean of Faculty Operations and Quality Assurance at Cornerstone Institute.

 With an academic specialisation in interpersonal leadership relations.
 Her academic career spans 18 years, including periods at IIE MSA, the University of Johannesburg and the Vaal Triangle University of Technology.
 She is the co-author of the first comprehensive South African textbook on interpersonal communication, Let’s talk about interpersonal communication, which saw its fifth edition in 2019.
 She has contributed to other textbooks on strategic organisational communication, persuasive communication, and research.